 Discover the province of Cebu, the Gateway to a Thousand Journeys!
 Find out the prime tourist attractions and unique activities you can try to make the most out of your holiday.

 Home to nearly 170 islands, Cebu lives up to its moniker as "The Gateway to a Thousand Journeys."
-There isn't a shortage of explorations to do here - not to mention good grub to sate your cravings in between.
+There isn't a shortage of explorations to do here - not to mention good Filipino food to sate your cravings in between and some of the best Philippines luxury resorts, easily making it one of the best tourist spots in the Philippines.

 History aficionados can revel in Spanish-era edifices just minutes from the airport, while beach and sea lovers get access to beautiful beaches and dive spots whether their base is in the capital or the extreme north or south.
 You won't run out of tours and activities to try in Cebu, and because of its location, accessibility, and its international airport, you can also visit nearby destinations.